ggulersoy/ggulersoy.github.io/content/authors/admin/_index.md

     company_name: Sciences Po Paris
     company_url: https://www.sciencespo.fr/en/
     #company_logo: ''
-    date_start: 2018
+    date_start: 2018-09-01
-    date_end: 2019
+    date_end: 2019-06-01
     summary: |
-     Assisted Professors Roberto Galbiati and Quoc-Anh Do and in the research for the project entitled “J’Accuse!
-Antisemitism and Financial Markets in the time of the Dreyfus Affair”.
+     Assisted Professors Roberto Galbiati and Quoc-Anh Do and in the research for the project entitled [“J’Accuse!
+Antisemitism and Financial Markets in the time of the Dreyfus Affair”](https://doi.org/10.1016/j.jfineco.2024.103809).

   - position: Research Intern
     company_name: BBVA Research, Garanti Bank